Khronos Intellectual Property Framework Briefing

 - the only point of licensing is the instant of ratification by the Khronos Board, and ONLY essential IP in the final spec is reciprocally licensed, meaning that discussions and contributions not included in the final specification bring no licensing obligation;

-As Khronos activities span a wide range of APIs, Khronos members can explicitly withdraw from participation in any subset of working groups by issuing a Working Group Exclusion Certificate.
-If a Working Group Exclusion Certificate is in place, and the member does not attend any meetings for the excluded working group, the member does not particpate in any way in the reciprocal licensing grant for specifications produced by that working group.
+As Khronos activities span a wide range of APIs, Khronos Members can explicitly withdraw from participation from certain working groups by issuing a Working Group Exclusion Certificate.
+If a Working Group Exclusion Certificate is in place, and the Member does not attend any meetings for the excluded working group, the Member does not participate in any way in the reciprocal licensing grant for specifications produced by that working group.

-If members have specific patents they do not want to be included in the reciprocal license, they can issue an “IP Disclosure Certificate” prior to Ratification to exclude specific essential claims from the reciprocal license, regardless of whether or not those claims are associated with an explicit contribution from the participant.
+If Members have specific patents they do not want to be included in the reciprocal license, they can issue an “IP Disclosure Certificate” prior to ratification to exclude specific essential claims from the reciprocal license, regardless of whether or not those claims are associated with an explicit contribution from the Member.
 This means if your company has essential patents that you do not wish to license, those patents can always be ring-fenced.
-In practice, due to the narrowness of the reciprocal license, Members only rarely find it necessary to exclude a specific patent; in fact this mechanism has only been invoked a handful of times in the ten year history of Khronos Group.
+In practice, due to the narrowness of the reciprocal license, Members only rarely find it necessary to exclude a specific patent; in fact this mechanism has only been invoked a handful of times in the fifteen year history of Khronos Group.

-Finally, before any specification is ratified, there is a Ratification Review Period of at least 42 days and all members are notified of the start of the Review Period.
-IP Disclosure Certificates can be issued at any time during drafting, not just during the Review Period, but the notifications provide a reminder to all members that ratifications are scheduled in case they wish to take any elective actions.
+Finally, before any specification is ratified, there is a Ratification Review Period of at least 42 days and all Members are notified of the start of the Review Period.
+Though IP Disclosure Certificates can be issued at any time during specification drafting, the notification provides a final reminder to all Members that ratifications are imminent in case they wish to take any elective actions.